 U.S. military-affiliated students apply through the same process as other prospective undergraduates and determine eligibility for the transfer program or the admissions process for first-year students based on the parameters described in the Transfer Eligibility section.

 To assist with the process, Princeton will waive the application fee of any candidate who is serving or has served in the U.S. military.
 On submitting your application, please select the “Princeton-specific fee waiver” option, and we will automatically waive your fee.

 If you have specific questions about the application process for U.S. military applicants, please contact Alex Bustin, senior associate dean and director of military/veteran admission, at firstname.lastname@example.org.

-Regardless of year of entry or background, all students are eligible for Princeton’s generous need-based financial aid program, which is designed to encourage all students – regardless of financial circumstances – to consider applying.
-At Princeton:
+Regardless of year of entry, background, all students are eligible for Princeton’s generous need-based financial aid program.

 Princeton is also a close partner of the Leadership Scholar Program, which works to assist Marines in pursuing their education at highly selective institutions after their transition out of the Marine Corps.

 For more information about support for military-affiliated students at Princeton, please contact Dr. Keith Shaw, director of transfer, veteran, and nontraditional student programs at email@example.com.

 The following video is presented in collaboration with our partners at the Leadership Scholar Program, Service to School (S2S) and Warrior-Scholar Project.
 We are joined by admission representatives from Amherst College, Pomona College, Williams College and Yale University to share information about applying as a military-connected student.